16 ways to boost ecommerce customer engagement

 5. Run campaigns around special occasions

-With the popularity of ecommerce sales over the years, consumers will often wait and budget to make their purchases during special occasions.
+With the popularity of ecommerce discount sales over the years, consumers will often wait and budget to make their purchases during special occasions.
 Tailor your campaign to an occasion and curate content around it ahead of the campaign to give your customers shopping ideas.
 For example, if it's a Valentine's Day campaign, publish and promote content centered around 'Gifting ideas for your loved one' a week before the sale goes live.

 Sale days come with a sense of urgency, so giving your existing customers an insider look at all the products on offer and even giving regular customers early access would make them feel special.